mimunzar/cz.chmu.historic-weather-data/README.txt

 To start aggregating data issue the following command from the project's folder:

-    npm run aggregate
+    npm run aggregate data/

 The process is able to be restarted from a given checkpoint.
 The checkpoint  is identified from the program's output.
 For example, to  start  aggregating  from the checkpoint no. 4 issue the following command:

-    npm run aggregate 4
+    npm run aggregate --checkpoint 4 data/

-The output is being written to ./data/ folder as CSV files.
+The output is being written to data/ folder as CSV files.

 Possible Improvements
 ---------------------